BazingaOo/IMDB_/Sprint 4.md

 Complete the searching function with added movies and actors in mysql database

 #### For Movie Information Page
-Show the genre, cast, abstract, and user's rating of searching movie Enable the user leave their rating on searching movie and calculate the average score Add the comment functionality to let users leave their comments on searching movies
+Show the genre, cast, abstract, and user's rating of searching movie\
+Enable the user leave their rating on searching movie and calculate the average score\
+Add the comment functionality to let users leave their comments on searching movies

 #### For Leaving Comments Page
-Implement the type-in box for users to leave some comments on movies Update the submitted comments in database and show comments on Movie Info page
+Implement the type-in box for users to leave some comments on movies\
+Update the submitted comments in database and show comments on Movie Info page

-implemented the actor, comment, write comment page\
-created actor information page\
-created movie information page\
-created comment page\
-implemented comment function\
-implemented rating function\
-implemented ralative movie function\
-embellished all the pages previously created\
-redesigned some pages\
-cypress test for login
+#### For Actor Information Page
+Add description of the searched actor\
+Add the movie which is related to the searched actor and Add jump to the related movie info page

-## back end
+## Back-End
 ### For Comment model
 basic CURD for comment
 add a pagination to display comments for each movie